 - T2: Facilitating Insight Improv Workshops Part II (6 days.
 Prerequisites: T1 and approval by the trainer.)
 Practice teaching the six Basic and Advanced programs, with instructor and group feedback and coaching.
 Following the program, the trainer determines whether each participant has passed, or whether further practice/coaching is needed in order to demonstrate mastery of the curriculum and training techniques.

-In addition to the standard curriculum, above, other programs are occasionally offered designed for particular populations or the general public.
+In addition to the standard curriculum, above, other programs are occasionally offered that are designed for particular populations or the general public.

 - S1: Insight Improvisation for Couples (2 days.
 No prerequisites.)
 This program is designed for those wishing to break free from habitual patterns and renew the sense of love, affection, adventure, and mutual support in their relationship.
 The stresses of modern life—including the pervasive use of technology, the expansion of work beyond the workday, and the demands of parenting—can contribute to a couple's losing their sense of passionate connection with one another.
 Relationships can become transactional; neither partner is fully present nor expressing their authentic emotional truth.
-This program uses concepts and exercises from the worlds of meditation and mindfulness, theater and improvisation, as well as creative arts therapy and coaching, to provide a unique opportunity for couples to encounter one another in new ways, to see each other with fresh eyes.
-Exercises include several forms of partner meditation, authentic movement, moving in contact, mindful massage, and mindful dialogue—practicing speaking from the heart and listening to one another with awareness, empathy, and caring.
+This program brings together inspiring practices from the worlds of meditation and mindfulness, theater and improvisation, as well as creative arts therapy and coaching, to provide a unique opportunity for couples to encounter one another in new ways, to see each other with fresh eyes.
+Exercises include partner meditation, authentic movement, moving in contact, mindful massage, and mindful dialogue—practicing speaking from the heart and listening to one another with awareness, empathy, and caring.
 Please note that this is not a performance workshop; couples who register together do each activity together one-to-one; there is no improvising or performing in front of the whole group.
 Please dress to move in loose, comfortable clothing (t-shirts, sweatpants, etc.).

 Those interested in registering for an Insight Improv program are asked to observe the following guidelines: